onefoursix/cm-api-flume-example/README.md

 ####Requirements
-- Cloudera Manager 4.1 or higher (I tested with CM 4.5.2) with at least an HDFS Service running.
+- Cloudera Manager 4.1 or higher (I tested with CM 4.5.2) with a configured HDFS Service.
 - CM login with Administrator privileges
 - CDH 4.1 or higher (I tested with CDH 4.2.1)
 - Python (I tested on CentOS 6.4 which includes Python 2.6.6)